HedvigS/personal-cookbook/R/cldf_for_dummies.md

 Good to know: for the CLDF-dataset of D-PLACE, the LanguageTable contains a row per *society*.
 There is a column for the Glottocode of the language associated with that society.

+#### Columns in tables
+Each table consists of a set of columns.
+The names of these columns are often for example "ID", "Longitude", "Value" etc. However, they can vary.
+The meta-data contains information on which column name maps onto what property in the CLDF-universe.
+For example, there is the property "source"", which has the propertyURL <http://cldf.clld.org/v1.0/terms.rdf#source> and often is mapped onto a column called "Source".
+However, if one CLDF-creator wanted to name this column "Reference" instead, that's all well and good.
+The json-metadata-file would tell the users what column "Reference" corresponds to the standardised property "source" and point to the property-url.
+As with filenames of tables, you can often get by with assuming that bibliographic references are in a column called "Source" and the LanguageTable is in languages.csv --- but this needn't always be true!
+All glory to the json-metadata file.

 # Example: Wordlist